clemlesne/blue-agent/README.md

 Capabilities are declarative variables you can add to the agents, to allow developers to select the right agent for their pipeline ([official documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/demands?view=azure-devops&tabs=yaml)).

+> [!TIP]
-> Note, you can add multiple Helm instances to the same agent pool.
+> Multiple Helm instances can be deployed using the same agent pool name (see `pipelines.poolName`).
 It will result in a single pool with multiple capabilities.
 Be warning, if a capability is not unique accross the pool, all the agents will scale.
 This will create "zoombies" agents, scaled for nothing, waiting their timeout.

 Disctinct the agents by capabilities.
 For examples: